Discrimination against drug addicts: Background

 Drug use discrimination is the unequal treatment people experience because of the drugs they use.
 People who use or have used illicit drugs may face discrimination in employment, welfare, housing, child custody, and travel, in addition to imprisonment, asset forfeiture, and in some cases forced labor, torture, and execution.
 Though often prejudicially stereotyped as deviants and misfits, most drug users are well-adjusted and productive members of society.
 Drug prohibitions may have been partly motivated by racism and other prejudice against minorities, and racial disparities have been found to exist in the enforcement and prosecution of drug laws.
-Discrimination due to illicit drug use was the most commonly reported type of discrimination among Blacks and Latinos in a 2003 study of minority drug users in New York City, double to triple that due to race.
+A 2003 study found that discrimination due to illicit drug use was the most commonly reported type of discrimination among Black and Latino drug users in New York City, two to three times more common than racial discrimination reports.
 People who use legal drugs such as tobacco and prescription medications may also face discrimination.

 Individual factors

+The term "addiction" usually correlates with a severe substance use disorder.
+Addiction is characterized by behaviour that is originally voluntary and reward-seeking that becomes compulsive over time, with a desire to avoid dysphoria or withdrawal rather than to experience the original positive effects associated.
+A person may become physiologically dependent and/or experience withdrawal.
+To fund their consumption, people may engage in illicit activities such as prostitution.
+People who use drugs may not be forthcoming about these practices and may also delay seeking medical treatment for sequelae related to substance use out of fear of stigma or legal consequences.

-Clinicians use DSM-V-TR criteria to establish whether a person has a Substance Use Disorder, which may be classified as mild, moderate, or severe.
+Clinicians use DSM-V-TR criteria to establish whether a person has a substance use disorder, which may be classified as mild, moderate, or severe.
 It may also be ruled out, as some people may use substances or may be prescribed controlled substances that have the potential for addiction, but never go on to develop a substance use disorder.
-Addictive substances include stimulants, (caffeine, cocaine, amphetamine, methamphetamine, ephedra, etc.), sedatives/anxiolytics (benzodiazepines, barbiturates, quaaludes, etc.), opioids (oxycodone, fentanyl, etc.), alcohol, nicotine/tobacco, cannabis, dissociatives (ketamine, nitrous oxide, etc.), certain hallucinogens (especially MDMA), hormones (testosterone), GHB, Kratom, gabenergic agents (such as gabapentin), and more.
-The term addiction usually correlates with a severe substance use disorder.
-Addiction is characterized by behavior that is originally voluntary and reward-seeking that over time, becomes compulsive, with a desire to avoid dysphoria or withdrawal rather than to experience the original positive effects associated.
-A person may become physiologically dependent, experience withdrawal, and experience significant cravings.
-It does not degrade their personality, but people may engage in illicit behaviors such as buying drugs that are controlled substances, or engaging in prostitution to fund their addiction.
-People who use drugs may not be forthcoming about these practices and may also delay seeking medical treatment for sequelae related to substance use out of fear of stigma or legal consequences.
+Addictive substances include stimulants (caffeine, cocaine, amphetamine, methamphetamine, ephedra, etc.), sedatives/anxiolytics (benzodiazepines, barbiturates, Quaaludes, etc.), opioids (oxycodone, fentanyl, etc.), alcohol, nicotine/tobacco, cannabis, dissociatives (ketamine, nitrous oxide, etc.), certain hallucinogens (especially MDMA), hormones (testosterone), GHB, kratom, GABAergic agents (such as gabapentin), and more.

 Institutional basis

-Stigma by health care professionals has many contributing factors.
-There is a well-documented, decades-long lack of education on substance use disorders in many healthcare professions, such as medicine, nursing, and pharmacy.
-Due to this gap in educational curricula, and competency, healthcare professionals may be unaware of how much of what they assume to be true about treatment and people with substance use disorders is neither evidence-based nor factual.
-Very few providers are certified in addiction treatment; addiction is often thought of as a subspecialty with providers having an initial certification in another specialty area, such as psychiatry.